Music and the Stories

 One serves, one listens, and the moment gently reveals what cannot be postponed.

-I wrote this song about the tension between doing for someone and being with them,
+I wrote this song about the tension between doing for someone and being with them, and how easily devotion can become distraction without meaning to.

 Sometimes faith is choosing presence when productivity feels more justified.